uikit/uikit-site/docs/pages/tab.md

 ## Usage

-The tab component consists of clickable tabs, that are aligned side by side in a list.
+The Tab component consists of clickable tabs, that are aligned side by side in a list.
 Its JavaScript functionality extends the [Switcher component](switcher.md) and is necessary to dynamically transition through different contents using the tabbed navigation.

 | Class/Attribute | Description                                                                                                                                                    |
 | --------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |